 Don’t just LOL in emails or Facebook posts.
 Laugh out loud in your daily life.
 Whether you like watching funny movies or cracking jokes with your friends, laughter may be good for your heart.
 According to the AHA, research suggests laughing can lower stress hormones, decrease inflammation in your arteries, and raise your levels of high-density lipoprotein (HLD), also known as “good cholesterol.”

 Yoga can help you improve your balance, flexibility, and strength.
 It can help you relax and relieve stress.
 As if that’s not enough, yoga also has potential to improve heart health.
-According to research published in the Journal of Evidence-Based Complementary & Alternative Medicine, yoga demonstrates potential to reduce your risk of cardiovascular disease.
+According to research published in the

 Moderate consumption of alcohol can help raise your levels of HDL, or good cholesterol.
 It can also help prevent blood clot formation and artery damage.
 According to the Mayo Clinic, red wine in particular may offer benefits for your heart.
 That doesn’t mean you should guzzle it at every meal.
 The key is to only drink alcohol in moderation.